Kile/Killua/README.md

 * **Image generation**: I have a few commands that generate images.
 I rely on pxlapi for quite a few of them which is fine but if you have any other ideas (can be simple copy paste into another image) then feel free to PR them!
 They are always a lot of fun to use.
 * **An RPG system**: I am in the early stages of thinking about an RPG system using hxh's "Nen" system and building out the hunt command for a more interactive fun experience.
 I will likely work on this myself but I would love some help.
 * **Web development**: I have a website but it not very advanced.
 Frontend is my weak spot.
 If you would like to help me to build out the website, I am happy to write backend code for it.
 Please contact me if you are interested in this.
+* **Change text commands to generate images**: Commands such as `profile`, `gstats` and `server` all display their stats in text.
+This is ok for some (`profile` still looks ok) but generally would look much better as a generated image with fancy background etc. This is not a big project so this would be a good starting point for someone who wants to contribute but doesn't know where to start.
+The rust API could also be used for this in favour of making this more efficient and CPU friendly but it does not have to be.

 > [!NOTE]